Public Health Nutrition & Dietetics

 - 1 semester of 300-level Human Nutrition (FSHN 350)

 - 1 semester of Microbiology with Lab (MIP 300) – only required for those pursuing the dietetic internship

 Interested individuals will apply to the MPH program in the Colorado School of Public Health through the online SOPHAS application portal.
 Please review our additional application instructions.

 Did you previously complete a dietetics program (undergraduate or graduate) that qualifies you to apply for dietetic internships?
-If so, you should not apply to the MPH-Dietetics program and should simply apply to a MPH concentration.
-We encourage individuals with a nutrition or dietetics background to consider other concentrations that could be supplemental to their existing nutrition skills, knowledge and experience.
+If so, you should not indicate an interest in completing the dietetic coursework for dietetic internship eligibility in your SOPHAS application, as this would be redundant with your previous coursework.
+Although individuals with a nutrition or dietetics background are welcome to apply to the Public Health Nutrition concentration, we encourage individuals with a nutrition or dietetics background to consider other concentrations.
 For example, someone interested in a broader wellness perspective could consider Physical Activity and Healthy Lifestyles.
 Someone interested in working internationally or with underserved populations could consider the Global Health and Health Disparities concentration.
 All concentrations include general elective credits, which any ColoradoSPH course can count toward, so students in these other concentrations can also take classes in public health nutrition.
 Which concentration is the best fit for you will depend on your career goals, and we are happy to discuss this with prospective students before applications are submitted.
-Our nutrition faculty can also assist any of our MPH students, whether or not they are in the MPH-Dietetics program, in navigating the dietetic internship search and application processes for those who are eligible.
+Our nutrition faculty can also assist any of our MPH students, whether or not they are pursuing eligibility for a dietetic internship, in navigating the dietetic internship search and application processes for those who are eligible.